-To assist you in locating the lower anchors, each second row anchor position has a label, near the crease between the seatback and the seat cushion.
+To assist in locating the lower anchors, each second row anchor position has a label, near the crease between the seatback and the seat cushion.

-To assist you in locating the top tether anchors, the top tether anchor symbol is located on the cover, if equipped, or near the anchor.
+To assist in locating the top tether anchors, the top tether anchor symbol is near the anchor.